owen-it/laravel-auditing-doc/installation.md

 // ...
 ```

-> Note: The service provider registration is mandatory in order for the configuration to be published!
+> {note} The service provider registration is mandatory in order for the configuration to be published!

 # Publishing
 After configuring your framework of choice, use the following command to publish the configuration settings: